mjhurley1/The-Adventure-Game/to_do.md

 - ~~Allow the enemy to have multiple weapons.
 - ~~Update the battle service fight method to use the first weapon in the list for the player and the enemy.~~
 - Find a weapon on your journey and pick it up.
+- Add a weapon to the player's list on creation.
+- Add weapon(s) to the dragon
+- Add weapon(s) to the zombie
+- Find a few weapons on your journey and add them to the player list of weapons.

+## 6/25/18
 - Allow the player to chose the weapon to use on each turn in the battles service.
 - Radomize the enemy weapoin on each turn in the battle service.
-- Add weapon(s) to the dragon
-- Add weapon(s) to the zombie